danielraffel/pge-feed-in-rates/README.md

   - `PG&E NBT EEC Values 2025 Vintage.csv.zip`: Solar Billing Plan Customers with applications filed in 2025 that qualify for 9-year lock-in export rates
   - `NBT24-2025-only.csv`: Extracted 2025 rates for Solar Billing Plan Customers with applications filed in 2024
   - `NBT25-2025-only.csv`: Extracted 2025 rates for Solar Billing Plan Customers with applications filed in 2025
+  - `NBT25-2026-only.csv`: Extracted 2026 rates for Solar Billing Plan Customers with applications filed in 2025
+  - `NBT25-2027-only.csv`: Extracted 2027 rates for Solar Billing Plan Customers with applications filed in 2025

 ## Understanding PG&E Feed-in Rates